-The Industrial One District (I-1B) was created to allow the development of corporate office headquarters in Newburyport.
-This zoning district allows for a needed use/occupancy which the I-1 zoning district does not allow, specifically, corporate headquarters.
-The objective is to provide diversification in employment opportunities.
-Light manufacturing uses like those allowed in the I-1 zoning district are also allowed, but the corporate headquarters type uses are preferred.
+I-1B industrial district.
+The I-1B industrial district was created to allow for the development of corporate office headquarters in the City.
+This zoning allows for a needed use/occupancy which the I-1 zoning district does not allow, specifically, corporate headquarters.
+The objective is to provide further diversification in employment opportunities.
+Light manufacturing uses similar to those allowed in the I-1 district are also allowed but the location of corporate headquarters type uses is preferred.

-The Industrial Two (I-2) District was created to legitimize existing older "pockets of industrial development" within the center of Newburyport.
-The intent was to protect these uses allowed by right and not to place them in a non-conforming zoning status.
-The re-use of these pockets of industries is likely to occur over time and so non-industrial uses are allowed by special permit.
+I-2 industrial district.
+The I-2 zoning district was created to legitimized existing older "pockets of industrial development" within the central city.
+The intent was to protect these uses as uses allowed by right and to not place them in a nonconforming zoning status.
+The re-use of these pockets of industries is likely to occur over time and as such nonindustrial uses are allowed by special permit as outlined further in this zoning ordinance.

-The General Acute Care Medical District (M-1) accommodates a general acute care hospital, a medical / dental professional building and associated and related uses.
+M general acute care medical district.
+The general acute care medical district includes a general acute care hospital, a medical-dental professional building and associated and related uses.